Botswana Self Drive Itinerary: A Safari to Remember

 8. Days 11 & 12 Planet Baobab

 Planet Baobab earned its name from the centenarian baobab trees on site.
-Despite being more commercialized than other camps we visited on this itinerary, it offers excellent amenities, such as a restaurant, bar, and Kalahari’s largest swimming pool.
+Although it is more commercialized than other camps we visited on this itinerary, it offers excellent amenities, such as a restaurant, bar, and Kalahari’s largest swimming pool.

-You aren’t able to do any self-driving here, but you can take a safari tour to see the habituated meerkats.
+You can’t do any self-driving here, but you can take a safari tour to see the habituated meerkats.
 This tour was quite expensive (1480 Pula when we were there).
 As we travel on a budget, we couldn’t justify the trip, but we were lucky to spend time (for free) with a whole colony of meerkats while camping at Kanaan Desert Retreat, in Namibia.

-We could pick up an internet signal by the pool, but not at the camp, which is a short walk from the main reception and facilities.
+We could pick up an internet signal by the pool, but not at the camp, a short walk from the main reception and facilities.

 9. Days 13 &14: Nxai Pan – South Camp